ztnixon97/WHU-Stereo/README.md

 Development environment: CUDA 11.2, TensorFlow 2.5.0, Python 3.7.

 ## Citation
-If you find this work is helpful for your research, please cite:
+If you find this work helpful to your research, please cite: